sapegin/washingcode-book/manuscript/book.md

 };
 ```

 It’s just 15 lines of code, but I find this code difficult to read.
-I think that the `switch` and absolutely unnecessary `datePart` and `monthPart` variables clutter code so much, that it’s almost unreadable.
+I think that the `switch` and absolutely unnecessary, `datePart` and `monthPart` variables clutter code so much, that it’s almost unreadable.

 ```js
 const DATE_FORMATS = {